diet-melee/diet-melee.github.io/README.md

 #### Some useful links for you to use for writing your changelog stuff:

 - [Formatting guide for Markdown language](https://www.markdownguide.org/basic-syntax/)
-- [Semantic versioning guide](https://semver.org/) (for naming your files based on the changelogs version, just read the summary section at the beginning of this document)
+- [Semantic versioning guide](https://semver.org/) (for naming your changelog files, just read the summary section at the beginning of the link)